Get arty in Mornington, a cosmopolitan seaside village with sidewalk cafes, colourful bathing boxes and a renowned regional gallery.

 Walk through history

 Take a stroll around Main Street to discover the history of the former Schnapper Point fishing village.
 Browse in boutiques and stop at the old bank to withdraw beer, wine and cocktails.
-See Victoria's oldest courthouse and adjoining lock-up, and embark on a steam train ride on the Mornington Railway.
+See Victoria's oldest courthouse and adjoining lock-up, embark on a steam train ride on the Mornington Railway, or wander the beautiful gardens of the historic Beleura House.

 Wander the coastline of red bluffs for panoramic views of yachts bobbing in the Port Phillip Bay harbour and the iconic bathing boxes.